 I’ve reached the conclusion that solitary confinement is torture after spending over five years studying how lengthy periods of solitary confinement harm the brain.

 I’m not the only one who knows this.
 There have been extensive studies that have shown how lengthy periods of isolation can cause a number of mental and psychological drawbacks on the brain’s allowance to percept information properly.

 Mainstream media, the outside public, and the average layperson have no idea what goes on in the prison system that they support.
-America’s prisons are strategically placed in desolate, uninhabitable and rural parts of the U.S., which makes it hard for the abused prisoner to effectively reach out to a community that cares.
+America’s prisons are strategically placed in desolate, uninhabitable, and rural parts of the U.S., which makes it hard for the abused prisoner to effectively reach out to a community that cares.
 Even then, if one was to draw attention, a prisoner’s integrity is so hoodwinked that the guard’s story of what may have happened reigns primacy and never favors the prisoner.
-Due to this, you have prisons all over America that are getting away with allowing its captives to rot and wither.
+Due to this, you have prisons all over America that are getting away with allowing their captives to rot and wither, particularly in solitary confinement.

-If the system ever got confronted, they could just simply provide a report of policies, rules, and data on how prison is supposedly operated, but this is usually contrary to what’s actually going on and Juan Mendez knows this first hand.
-Once being a victim of prison torture himself, he’s destined to get down to the nitty gritty and unearth the truth about what’s actually going on in solitary confinement in America.
-Once exposed, tax payers will see how their hard earned money is being used to endorse unjust practices that measure up to, if not worse than, captured on camera at the Abu Gharib and Guantanamo Bay Prison death camps!
+If the system ever got confronted, they could just simply provide a report of policies, rules, and data on how prison is supposedly operated, but this is usually contrary to what’s actually going on.
+Juan Mendez knows this first hand.
+Once being a victim of prison torture himself, he’s destined to get down to the nitty-gritty and unearth the truth about what’s actually going on in solitary confinement in America.
+Once exposed, taxpayers will see how their hard-earned money is being used to endorse unjust practices that measure up to, if not surpass, those captured on camera at the Abu Gharib and Guantanamo Bay Prison death camps!